hm-lang/core/proposals/README.md

     # sets the value at the key, returning the old value:
     ;;_(Key, Value;): value

-    # allows access to modify the internal value, via MMR pattern.
+    # modifier, allows access to modify the internal value via reference.
-    # passes the current value at the key into the passed-in function (to be specific, moves it).
+    # passes the current value at the key into the passed-in function by reference (`;;`).
     # the return value of the passed-in function will become the new value at the key.
     # if a value at `Key` is not already present, a default `Value` will be created.
     ;;_(Key, fn(;;Value): ~t): t

-    # allows access to modify the internal value, via MMR pattern.
-    # nullable modifier, which passes `Null` into the passed-in function if the value at `Key`
+    # nullable modifier, which returns a Null if the key is not in the map.
-    # is not present.  if the Value wasn't Null, but becomes Null via the passed-in
+    # if the Value wasn't Null, but becomes Null via the passed-in function,
-    # function, the key will be deleted from the map.  conversely, if the value was Null, but
+    # the key will be deleted from the map.  conversely, if the value was Null, but
     # the passed-in function turns it into something non-null, the key/value will be added
     # to the map.
     ;;_(Key, fn(;;Value?): ~t): t